Clupea

-Clupea is genus of planktivorous bony fish belonging to the family Clupeidae, commonly known as herrings.
+Clupea is a genus of planktivorous bony fish belonging to the family Clupeidae, commonly known as herrings.
 They are found in the shallow, temperate waters of the North Pacific and the North Atlantic oceans, including the Baltic Sea.
 Two main species of Clupea are currently recognized: the Atlantic herring (Clupea harengus) and the Pacific herring (Clupea pallasii), which have each been divided into subspecies.
 Herrings are forage fish moving in vast schools, coming in spring to the shores of Europe and America, where they form important commercial fisheries.

 Morphology

 The species of Clupea belong to the larger family Clupeidae (herrings, shads, sardines, menhadens), which comprises some 200 species that share similar features.
 They are silvery-colored fish that have a single dorsal fin, which is soft, without spines.
 They have no lateral line and have a protruding lower jaw.
 Their size varies between subspecies: the Baltic herring (Clupea harengus membras) is small, 14 to 18 centimeters; the proper Atlantic herring (C. h. harengus) can grow to about 45.72 cm and weigh up 680 g; and Pacific herring grow to about 38 cm.